Context Biasing for Pronunciation-Orthography Mismatch in Automatic Speech Recognition: Introduction

-On the other hand, many recent works have used attention-based deep biasing \cite{pundak2018deep, bruguier2019phoebe, jain2020contextual, huber2021instant, le2021contextualized, han2022improving, dingliwal2023personalization, huang2023contextualized, yang2024promptasr, sudo2024contextualized, yu2024lcb, xiao2025contextual}.
+The recognition of words not seen during the training of an automatic speech recognition system, e.g., named entities, acronyms, or domain-specific special words, has been studied in classical ASR systems\cite{suhm1993detection, suhm1994towards, maergner2012unsupervised, waibel2012system, waibel2015enhanced}.
+Generally, the language model $P(Y)$ in equation \ref{eq:bayes} was modified.
+More recently, other works have combined statistical or neural language models with end-to-end ASR models using shallow fusion \cite{sriram2017cold, williams2018contextual, kannan2018analysis, huang2020class, kojima2022study}.
+On the other hand, many recent works have used attention-based deep biasing \cite{pundak2018deep, bruguier2019phoebe, jain2020contextual, huber2021instant, le2021contextualized, han2022improving, dingliwal2023personalization, huang2023contextualized, yang2024promptasr, sudo2024contextualized, yu2024lcb, xiao2025contextual,sudo2025owsm}.
 Some of them use only textual context information and some also include pronunciation information.
 The problem with the former is that the model might not be able to relate audio and corresponding text of previously unseen words.
+In that case the model is not able to recognize the previously unseen word and users have no effective way to correct this.
 The problem with the latter is that such information is difficult to annotate by users.

+In order to address this problem we 1) propose a method (see Section \ref{sec:method}) that can take advantage of corrections of substitution errors provided during inference, 2) demonstrate that this method achieves a relative improvement between 22\% and 34\% in biased word error rate (BWER; see Section \ref{sec:metric}) compared to a text-based replacement method, while maintaining the overall word error rate, and 3) show that this method uses one correction of a substitution error more efficiently than the text-based replacement method.